akkadotnet/akka.net/docs/community/contributing/api-changes-compatibility.md

 ## How to Safely Introduce Public API Changes
 So if we need to expose a new member and / or deprecate an existing member inside the public API, how can this be done safely?

+At the center of it all is extend-only design